nvtkaszpir/config-prusa-prometheus-json-exporter/README.md

 Configuration to use [json-exporter](https://github.com/prometheus-community/json_exporter) for Prometheus to scrape metrics from Prusa3D Mini/

-Works with Prusa Mini+ firmware 4.4.1, but should be easy to adjust to other printers, if they expose certain data over API in JSON format.

 This was created as alternative to [pstrobl96/prusa_exporter](https://github.com/pstrobl96/prusa_exporter), because I tried to use it when it was supporting only newer firmware.
 So I decided to try json-exporter.